Sweden: At least two injured in suspected knife attack at shopping centre

 Two people were injured in a suspected knife attack at a shopping centre in Sweden on Tuesday, police have said.

-The incident took place at the Kvarteret Igor mall in Vasteras, which is around 90 kilometres (56 miles) west of the capital Stockholm.
+The incident took place at the Kvarteret Igor mall in Vasteras, a town which is around 90 kilometres (56 miles) west of the capital Stockholm.

 One person was detained at the scene on suspicion of attempted murder, according to the local force.
 “At present, we do not suspect that there are any more perpetrators,” a police spokesperson said.